hopefetrow/n-queens/README.md

 ### Description
 Backtracking algorithm is used used to reduce upper bound on n-Queens problem.
 The Monte Carlo Estimate algorithm is also implemented.

+### Input
+Number of queens or 0 to quit

 ### Output
-An array of length n where the indices correspond to the row number and the values correspond to the column number the queen for that row is placed in.
+Each solution consists of an array of integers where each integer represents the column choice for the queen in the row corresponding to array index in the solution.

 # What I learned
 How to implement backtracking with a promising method and how it can greatly reduce the search time for DFS in some cases, in this case from O(n^n) to O(n!).
 How the Monte Carlos Estimate can determine if backtracking is a good choice for an algorithm.